delightfulagony/dotfiles/README.md

 ## Install script
 I have not written a install script just yet, will upload it as soon as I have it.

+## TO-DO
+Use Stow to manage this repo